 Unlike Marco, Jean’s reasons for joining the Military Police begin and end at wanting to live a life of comfort and security in the innermost districts.
 What’s more, Jean is pretty shamelessly vocal about it too!
 And while, yes, Annie is rather vocal about her intentions to save her own hide, she takes the time to engage Eren in dialogue, widen his perspective with her comments on the inherent hypocrisies of the system, and teaching him to fight afterwards.
 Jean though?
 All he offers Eren is the same logic and more insults—usually at the expense of making the Recon Corps look comparatively stupid and suicidal a venture, so Eren must be a death-seeking fool for wanting to become a scout.

 For Eren, learning is a conversation.
 He needs someone to engage him, challenge him, and foster and sustain a dialogue.
 As long as they take the time to do that, it doesn’t matter if he starts out disagreeing with them.
 He will listen to what they have to say.
 He will mull it over.
-He will internalize it and revise his worldview and approach accordingly, especially if they present him with a better way of doing or thinking.
+He will internalize it and revise his worldview and approach accordingly, especially if they present him with a better way of acting, behaving, or thinking.

 (And if you want to see how that’s true, aside from the following sections, look up the instance when Jean engages Eren in an actual conversation in Chapter 22.
 There is no argument.
 None of those explosive, confrontational, juvenile antics that riddled their training days and resulted in Mikasa slandering poor Sasha’s name to get Eren out of trouble.
 Could it have been Jean’s approach, I wonder…?)

-That being said, these panels are a good model for how Eren reacts when confronted with a person who does not take him seriously enough to engage him in conversation, or is dealing with someone who he cannot sustain a conversation with:
+That being said, these panels are a good model for how Eren reacts when confronted with a person who does not take him seriously enough to engage him in conversation, or is dealing with someone he cannot sustain a conversation with: